gbbr/mocks/README.md

 #### Mock a full duplex connection

-If you need to use `net.Pipe` from the [net package](http://golang.org/pkg/net/#Pipe), but need a remote and local address, you can use the Pipe method provided in this package by passing it to mock connections, and in turn it will return a full-duplex pipe.
+If you need to use `net.Pipe` from the [net package](http://golang.org/pkg/net/#Pipe), but need a remote and local address, you can use the Pipe method provided in this package by passing it two mock connections, and in turn it will return a full-duplex pipe.

 ```go
 	c1, c2 := Pipe(